Walnuts are widely used in Italian cookery in various preparations, the best known being the recipes from Liguria.

 How to make the Walnut Sauce:

-The salsa di noci sauce is very good with stuffed pasta pansotti or with roasted or boiled white meats.
+The salsa di noci sauce is very good with stuffed pasta pansotti or roasted or boiled white meats.

 Regional recipe from Liguria